 Nomadic Research Labs

-There are lots of good reasons to keep kayaks and dinghies off the ground… including general boat hygiene, keeping rodents and spiders from nesting in them, speeding the washing and drying process, raising them to a working height that’s easy on your back, and expanding available storage space by opening the area beneath the boat.
+There are lots of good reasons to keep kayaks off the ground… including general boat hygiene, keeping rodents and spiders from nesting in them, speeding the washing and drying process, raising them to a working height that’s easy on your back, and expanding available storage space by opening the area beneath the boat.
 This little trick is a lightweight solution to the problem, and can be scaled to whatever height and width needed.

 I used 3/4-inch Schedule 40 PVC for these, and it has been quite adequate.
 I wouldn’t quite trust them with body weight, but that’s not the intent… it just keeps my boatlets off the eternally moist concrete floor or muddy lawn.
 The units shown here are made from the following components… quantities shown are for a pair of stands, good for one kayak: